xenomorphis/cardmage/docs/ConfigReference.rst

 Introductory remarks
 ''''''''''''''''''''
-The following tables contains all configuration options supported by CARDmage and may serve as the official configuration reference.
+This addendum contains information about all configuration options supported and used by CARDmage.

 B.1 Font settings
 -----------------